MORYX-Industry/application-developer-training/README.md

 ## [Chapter 2 - Drivers](chapter-2-drivers.md)

 Since so many pencils were sold, the manufacturer decided that only manual cells aren't feasible anymore.
-So some manual cells are replaced by full automated ones.
+So some manual cells are replaced by fully automated ones.

 In this chapter you will learn how to
 * Communicate with hardware
 * Use different hardware, without having to adjust the source code
-* Setup a simulated production
+* Set up a simulated production

 Terminology and Concepts you will learn
   * Drivers